DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 - Radius is calculated by the sum of the x and y displacement.
 - The mercenary will not take damage as it fights with the player, since it fights from a distance.

-Assassin

-- Follows same movement as mercenary.
-- 20% chance to spawn instead of mercenary
-- Bribe radius is same as mercenary.
-- Bribable with a treasure and the one ring.

-Hydra

-- Health = 200, Attack Damage = 2
-- Spawns at random location (like spider)
-- Movement is random (up, right, down, left) like zombie toast
-- If the hydra were to heal past it's max health, it will be restored to full health instead.
-- The chances of Ally and Character to damage/heal the hydra are independent.
-For instance, an ally does not always have to damage the hydra if the character damages the hydra and vice versa.

 Movement order

 - Character moves first, then assassin, then merc, then zombie toast, then spider, then hydra, then allies.